REMOVAL OF WISDOM TEETH

 - A soft/liquid diet, so that the site of surgery is not affected by chewing

-- Apply a cold compress, together with the anti-inflammatory medicine prescribed by the dentist to help with swelling
+- Apply a cold compress, together with the anti-inflammatory medicine prescribed by our Specialist to help with swelling

 - Take the antibiotics (if prescribed) to keep infections at bay

 - Get plenty of rest – some days off work or school may be needed

 - Do not smoke or drink alcohol